newtheatre/nthp-api/README.md

 - **load**: Generate a sqlite database from the source files.
 - **dump**: Use that database to generate a JSON API.

+## Endpoints

+- The API is currently hosted at <https://nthp-api.wjdp.uk/v1>.
+- The specification is available at <https://nthp-api.wjdp.uk/v1/master/openapi.json>.

 ## Install

 - Ensure you have [Poetry](https://python-poetry.org/) installed.